Yaxuanzhang5/app-review-source-validation/README.md

 - Review-level IDs support deduplication across repeated runs.
 - Review-level metadata is strong enough for source validation, database ingestion, recurring collection checks, and downstream exploratory analysis.
 - Low-signal reviews and repeated generic content should be preserved with quality flags rather than removed without documentation.
-- The first SQLite implementation successfully inserts new reviews, handles duplicates, stores ingestion run information, preserves quality flags, and keeps raw and cleaned text linked.
+- The SQLite implementation successfully inserts new reviews, handles duplicates, stores ingestion run information, preserves quality flags, and keeps raw and cleaned text linked.
+- The Day 2 repeated collection test shows that the pipeline can continue from an existing database and capture previously unseen review records over time.
 - iOS App Store public RSS review data remains useful as a secondary or comparison source, but it has stronger public feed limitations than Google Play.

-The project is now moving from a basic working pipeline into repeated collection testing over time.
+The project is now moving from a basic working pipeline into additional repeated collection testing over time.

 ---